 Walk the Khumbu.
 Stand at the Base of Everest.

-The full package starts at USD 1,039 per person for groups of 8–12, USD 1,089 for 5–7, USD 1,259 for 2–4, and USD 1,379 for solo trekkers.
-Lukla flights and all permits included.
-Helicopter upgrade available on request.
-Helicopter upgrade available on request.
+The full package starts at USD 1,039 per person for groups of 8–12, USD 1,089 for 5–7, USD 1,259 for 2–4, and USD 1,379 solo.
+Lukla flights and all permits included, with a helicopter upgrade available on request.

 View the full Everest Base Camp Trek package →